williamli0707/lermitbot/README.md

     -   The “name” field should be an alternate name, or more readable name for the server. (for example, Hypixel)
     -   The “ip” field is for the ip of the server, or what people use to connect to the server. (for example, [mc.hypixel.net](http://mc.hypixel.net/))
     -   The runcommand and stopcommand are optional.
 If you want a way to start the server from the bot, you should fill this out.
     -   The run command is a one line command used to start the server.
-If you use ssh, use the -tt option.
-For example, if you use tmux to run your server and your Minecraft server is separate from your bot server, your run command could be:
+For example, if you use tmux to run your server, your run command could be:
-      ``ssh -tt -i ~/.ssh/ssh-key.key user@192.168.0.0 tmux send-keys ~/path/to/script.sh Enter C-m```
+      ```tmux send-keys ~/path/to/script.sh Enter C-m```
-    -   You could probably have a simpler command than this.
+    -   You can also use ssh with your command if your bot is hosted on a different server.
+    -   If you use screen the command will probably be something along the lines of `screen -S session -p 0 -X screen ~/path/to/script.sh`.
--   It is recommended to have a script file to start your server.
-In the script file, have the java command to run the server.
-Also, before the java command, add a line which moves to the folder in which the server is located. (cd ~/path/to/server)
+-   Instead of just calling `java -jar /path/to/server.jar`, which can cause issues due to not being in the right folder in the terminal session, make a script instead, which first navigates to the folder in which the server jar or script is located and then run that.
 -   The stop command is similar.
 Once again, if you use tmux, a stop command could be:
-    ```ssh -tt -i ~/.ssh/ssh-key.key user@192.168.0.0 tmux send-keys /stop Enter C-m```
+    ```tmux send-keys /stop Enter C-m```
 -   or you could have your own script on your bot server to stop the server, instead of having a really long command
 -   Once the server is added, you might need to restart the bot.
 -   Continue as needed with as many servers as you want.